rgilks/pongo/ARTICLE.md

     Network <-->|WebSockets| Predict
 ```

+---

 ## 1. The Shared Core (`game_core`)

-A key component is the `game_core` crate.
-It uses [`hecs`](https://docs.rs/hecs), a lightweight Entity Component System (ECS), to manage game entities like paddles and the ball.
-The physics simulation runs in a deterministic `step` function — because it uses predictable logic (via [`glam`](https://docs.rs/glam) for math and fixed timesteps), it produces consistent results on both the client (WASM) and the server.
+At the heart of the project is the `game_core` crate.
+It uses [`hecs`](https://docs.rs/hecs), a lightweight Entity Component System (ECS), to manage entities like paddles and the ball.

+The physics simulation lives in a deterministic `step` function.
+It uses fixed timesteps and predictable math (via [`glam`](https://docs.rs/glam)) so that, given the same inputs, it produces the same results on both the client (WASM) and the server.

-Here is the actual step function that runs on both sides:
+Here’s the actual `step` function that runs in both environments:

 ```rust
 // game_core/src/lib.rs